13 dead after fire engulfs residential high-rise buildings in Hong Kong

 The raging fire sent up a column of flames and thick smoke as it spread on bamboo scaffolding and construction netting that had been set up around the exterior of the housing complex.

-Firefighters continued to battle the blaze as dusk fell, with thick black smoke billowing from the 31-storey towers, home to 2,000 residential apartments.
-Records show the housing complex consisted of eight blocks with almost 2,000 apartments housing about 4,800 people.
+Firefighters continued to battle the blaze, with thick black smoke billowing from the 31-storey towers, home to almost 2,000 residential apartments.
+Records show the housing complex consisted of eight blocks housing about 4,800 people.

 Police said they had received multiple reports of people trapped in the affected buildings, but did not provide details.